• Skip to primary navigation

 A cooling rack with chocolate rasperry muffins on it.

 Step 3: (Picture 3 above).
 Transfer batter to a muffin pan.
-Leaving a space between each muffin will help muffins rise higher but it’s not necessary.
-Sprinkle with turbinado sugar and press the remaining raspberries on top.
+Sprinkle with turbinado sugar.

 Step 4: (Picture 4 above).
-Bake at 425 for 6 minutes.
-Reduce heat to 350 Fahrenheit and bake an additional 9-11 minutes.
+Bake at 375 degrees Fahrenheit for 18-22 minutes.
 Cool muffins in the pan for 10 minutes then transfer muffins to a wire rack to cool completely.

 Expert Tips

-Tip #1: Check for doneness with a toothpick.
-Insert a toothpick in the center of a muffin to check if your muffins are done.
-If it comes out clean, the muffins are done.
+• Insert a toothpick in the center of a muffin.
+If it comes out clean or with just a few crumbs attached, the muffins are done.

-Tip #2: Use room temperature ingredients.
-You want your eggs, buttermilk, and sour cream to be at room temperature so that they fully incorporate into the batter.
-Take them out of the fridge 2 hours before baking.
+• Make sure your egg, milk, and sour cream are at room temperature so that they fully incorporate into the batter.
+Take them out of the fridge 1-2 hours before baking.

-Tip 3: Mix the batter by hand.
-Mixing the batter by hand helps to make sure you don’t overmix it.
+• Mix the batter by hand.
+This helps to make sure you don’t overmix it.
 Stop mixing once the batter is just combined.
 Overmixing will lead to dense, rubbery muffins.

-Tip #4: Don’t open the oven door mid-baking.
-Avoid opening the oven door mid-baking, or you risk the muffins deflating.
+• Don’t open the oven door mid-baking or you risk the muffins deflating.
 Wait til it’s towards the end of the baking time to open the oven door.

 A chocolate raspberry muffin topped with sugar on top of other muffins.